Locked Out of Heaven: Cover versions and usage in other media

 British quartet Bastille covered "Locked Out of Heaven" for BBC Radio 1 DJ Sara Cox in the Live Lounge on January 21, 2013.
 The band's version saw a mash-up between the track and Rihanna's "Diamonds"; also incorporating "Niggas in Paris" by Jay-Z and Kanye West and "Angels" by The xx.
 The female members of the New Directions glee club covered the song in the "Sadie Hawkins" episode of Glee.
 English singer Leona Lewis included an acoustic version of "Locked Out of Heaven" on the set-list for her 2013 concert tour, Glassheart Tour.
 American singer Bridgit Mendler covered an acoustic version of the song for her online series called The Hurricane Sessions and the official video of her cover was uploaded on YouTube on May 15, 2013.
 The video received nearly 500,000 views in its first week, landing herself in the 46th position of Billboard Social 50 Artists.
 English singer Amelia Lily performed the song in her set on the Girls Aloud Ten: The Hits Tour in 2013 and during her summer gigs.
 The duo Major Lazer produced a remix of the song that was include on the Target Edition and later on the deluxe edition of Unorthodox Jukebox.
 The song also appeared on multiple Nissan Car commercials that debuted in April 2013.
 "Locked Out of Heaven" was also used on commercials for Toyota and Samsung.
-The song is set to appear in the dance rhythm game Just Dance 2023 Edition.